Core process settings

-main.go already exposes a fairly complete control plane.
-It handles token and cookie auth, Unix socket access, sync sessions, deploy history, services, plugins, webhook-driven deploys, and the persistent runtime state behind the dashboard.
+main.go exposes a complete control plane: lane policy, edge access, signed-link generation, promotion approval, manual deploys, lane expiry, user accounts with roles, secrets encryption at rest, an audit log, sequential build numbers, token and cookie auth, Unix socket access, sync sessions, deploy history, services, plugins, webhook-driven deploys, owner operations telemetry, guided diagnostics through /api/doctor, and the persistent runtime state behind the dashboard.

 RELAY_ADDR=:8080